-Modern slavery and human trafficking transparency statement for the financial year end 29 February 2020
+Modern Slavery and Human Trafficking Transparency Statement for the financial year end 28 February 2022

-Esken, the aviation and energy infrastructure group, is listed on the London Stock Exchange.
-As at the end of the financial year to 29 February 2020, Esken had over 1,400 employees operating across five main operating divisions at sites throughout the United Kingdom.
+Esken Limited, the aviation and energy infrastructure group, is listed on the London Stock Exchange.
+As at the end of the financial year to 28 February 2022, Esken Limited had approximately 780 employees operating across two main operating divisions at sites throughout the United Kingdom.

 The operating divisions can be summarised as follows:

-Aims to deliver a first-class passenger experience through its ownership of London Southend Airport and Carlisle Lake District Airport, along with the provision of ground handling services across other UK airports.
+Our Aviation division aims to deliver a first-class passenger experience through its ownership of London Southend Airport and Carlisle Lake District Airport.

 Further details about our business can be found at http://www.esken.com